 Heidi Østbø Haugen

-Africans in China, migration between China and West Africa, Sino-African trade, African Pentecostalism.
+Brokerage, Africans in China, between China and West Africa, Sino-African trade, Pentecostalism in West Africa, logistics.

 The website U-Turn Asia has been made based on fieldwork among undocumented Gambian migrants to China.